Get started

 Using GOV.UK Vue with Nuxt

-GOV.UK Vue works with Nuxt - in fact, the documentation you're reading now is generated with Nuxt.
+GOV.UK Vue works with Nuxt - in fact, the documentation you're reading now is a Nuxt app.

 Install GOV.UK Vue